OSGeo/OSGeoLive-doc/en/quickstart/R_quickstart.rst

 Either:

-  * Choose ``R Statistics`` from the start menu - a terminal window appears running R.
+  * Choose ``R Statistics`` from the Spatial Tools section of the  menu - a terminal window appears running R.
   * Enter ``R`` at a command-line shell prompt.
 R will start in that terminal.

 Don't fear the command line - it is a source of great power.
 Using the up and down arrows